-The Aloha Shirt is a symbolic legend of Hawaii.
-The post office even got in the act once and created the popular stamps seen above.
+Happy Fathers Day!
+When is a more appropriate time to think about the Aloha Shirt, an iconic symbol of Hawaii?
+The post office even got in the act once and created the popular stamps seen below.
 They sold over 50 million in one year alone.

 Aloha Shirts make ideal wear both on the mainland and here in Hawaii.

 They also make one of the best Hawaii souvenirs to bring home from your vacation.
 Breezy, comfortable, and classic yet casual, for lounging, dining, the beach, a barbecue, and more.

 Finding Aloha Shirts in Hawaii is easy and the range of options to choose from is diverse and fun.
 At one end of the spectrum, they can come from thrift stores, Longs, Walmart, and Costco.
 They’re also found at our airports.
 Look too at the higher end, highly evolved creations from fabled names like Tori Richard and Reyn Spooner.
 You’ll find no shortage of places to check out and buy Aloha Shirts, both in-person and online like ETSY and Amazon.

 Jonesing to make an Aloha Shirt?

 You can certainly find a pattern if sewing is your passion.
 Or try making an origami Aloha Shirt by following the short video below.
 Your paper Aloha Shirt could be glued to the front of a handmade card.

 The following are some of our favorite places.
 Please let us know about yours.